The Best Free Antivirus Software 2026

 Avast Free Antivirus also provides added bonus protection with a data leak alert, Wi-Fi network security, and a safe browsing and emailing feature.

-Avast often has perfect scores across the board in protection, performance, and usability in AV-TEST’s latest round of testing, and also scored well in SE Labs testing.
+Avast has often earned perfect scores across protection, performance, and usability in AV-TEST’s latest testing rounds, and it scored well in SE Labs testing.

 What we didn't like